 Report news and nuance

 GOOD RELIGION REPORTING BEGINS WITH GOOD JOURNALISM.
-“Without a love for non-religion news, you won’t love religion news,” sa veteran reporter Richard Ostling.
+“Without a love for non-religion news, you won’t love religion news,” said veteran reporter Richard Ostling.
 Use your best reporting skills on every story to provide solid facts and illuminating interpretation.

 NOTHING IS OFF-LIMITS.
 Question everything.
 In countries with little press freedom, report hat you can.
 International coverage of the Roman Catholic clergy abuse crisis has shown that religion requires relentless reporting.
 Reaction to it has also shown that most readers and viewers want tough questions to be asked of religious leaders and institutions.
 While it is important to treat sources with respect, reporters should never skip questions or background checks just because they’re dealing with religious issues or people.

 FOLLOW THE MONEY.
-Finances are a woefully underreported area of religion, partly because nonprofit religious organizations are exempt from some of the financial reporting businesses contend with.
+Finances are a woefully underreported area of religion, partly because in some countries such as the U.S. nonprofit religious organizations are exempt from some of the financial reporting businesses contend with.
 Learn what religious organizations have to file with the government and what information they share with their congregations.
 Ask questions about money and ask for copies of budgets.
 Financial improprieties can and do happen in congregations, many of which don’t have a professional accountant on staff.
 Religious organizations often benefit tremendously from donations, but there is usually little examination on how this money is spent unless a problem is uncovered.

 GO WITH GRAY.
 Religions deal with good and evil, but in everyday life, there’s little black and white.
-More often we find shades of gray.
+More often we find 50,000 shades of gray.
 Honor that.
 When reporting on a family whose faith saw them through a crisis, include the fact that they don’t regularly attend religious services.
 Religion often confounds expectations, which is one reason it is fascinating to write about.